samstarling/blog.lawrencejones.dev/_posts/2022-03-14-most-impactful.md

-I figured if you split the work into one job for loading the batches and coordinating, and another that does the work of transitioning the payments, we could use a hypothetical QueCommit construct to transactionally enqueue all those batch jobs and wait until they finished.
+I figured if you split the work into one job for loading the batches and coordinating, and another that does the work of transitioning the payments, we could transactionally enqueue the batch jobs and have the coordinator (QueCommit) wait until they finished.

 All QueCommit had to do was poll the queue (jobs are stored in Postgres, so a simple `select * from que_jobs where id = ?`) to check when all outstanding jobs